st0rmzking777/cybersecurity-portfolio/home-lab/security_advisory/README.md

 ## Reflection

 Real-world cybersecurity work is far less about dramatic technical action and more about judgement under pressure; navigating people, politics, ambiguity, and incomplete information while making sound calls.
 The hardest decision in this situation was not technical.
-It was declining a request from people I work with daily while still maintaining the relationships and credibility needed to keep advising them.
+It was declining a request from people I know while still maintaining the relationships and credibility needed to keep advising them.

 This case reinforced that authorisation, communication, and ethics are inseparable from technical work in security.
-Tools are taught.
-Judgement is built through situations like this.
+Tools can be learned, taught and developed.
+Judgement is built through situations like this one.

 ---